 Whitson's current space station mission is her third.
 Her first came in 2002.

 Above: Crew members head to the launch pad for the space shuttle Endeavour on June 5, 2002 at the Kennedy Space Center in Florida.
-Peggy Whitson is at center, second row.
+Whitson is at center, second row.

 Above: Whitson smiles just before the launch of the Russian Soyuz rocket at the Baikonur cosmodrome on Oct.
 10, 2007.

-Above: International Space Station commander Peggy Whitson poses with Pam Melroy, commander of STS-120, on Oct.
-27, 2007 in the Unity node of the International Space Station.
+Above: Whitson poses with Melroy, commander of STS-120, on Oct.
+27, 2007, in the Unity node of the ISS.